 I got my Gerber multi-tool pretty cheap from a garage sale, and recently bought a small Leatherman to keep in my truck.
 The file on the Gerber has been especially useful for trimming and shaping cast pewter objects.

 Several years ago I knew a guy who got into knifemaking, and the two in the middle of this picture show some of the improvement he made with a couple years of experience.
 The white handle is Corian, a tough countertop material we use at work.
 The filet knife is a handmade model from Finland with an awesome leather sheath, and I just recently used it for the first time.
 I need more filet practice.

 The rest of my collection is a random assortment of souvenirs, old knives from my childhood, and a few that are mainly for looks.
 I only have these three because I got them at significant discounts.
-At the top is a nice but still somewhat cheap folder from Buck with a dazzling diamond pattern on the blade and carbon fiber on the handle.
+At the top is a nice special-edition folder from Browning with a dazzling diamond pattern on the blade and carbon fiber on the handle.
 In the middle is a legitimate handmade Damascus knife with abalone shell inserts.
 On the bottom is one of the smallest functional folding knives available, the Spyderco Bug.